ChidebruTechs/ChidebruTechs/README.md

 - 👋 Hi, I’m  Deusdarius Chimoyi aka ChidebruTechs
 - 👀 I’m interested in Web Develoment, Other Software Development and cyber Security
-- 🌱 I’m Full Stack Developer
+- 🌱 I’m Full Stack Developer, I'm currently learning CS50x
 - 💞️ I’m looking to collaborate with other developers in my line
 - 📫 How to reach me chidebrutechs@gmail.com